-Just like any other popular streaming service, Netflix region-locks a lot of its content.
-Although understandable, it negatively affects users’ viewing experience when they are traveling outside their country.
+Like any other popular streaming service, Netflix region-locks a lot of its content.
+Although understandable, it negatively affects users’ viewing experience when travelling outside their country.

-It is commonly assumed by most people that video streaming services we use daily are the same everywhere in the world.
+Most people assume that the video streaming services we use daily are the same everywhere in the world.
 This, however, could not be further from the truth.
 The shows and movies available on a specific streaming service can and most often greatly differ from country to country.

 Unfortunately, this is true not only about Netflix but also other streaming services such as Hulu and Amazon Prime Video.

-The discrepancy between the titles available in different countries is also bigger than you would expect.
-While the US version of Netflix offers near 6000 titles, if you are trying to access the streaming service from Germany, you will have only about 4000 movies and shows to pick from.
+The discrepancies between the titles available in different countries are also bigger than you would expect.
+While the US version of Netflix offers nearly 6000 titles, if you try to access the streaming service from Germany, you will have only about 4000 movies and shows to pick from.

 That might seem like a bit of an unfair deal for Netflix subscribers.

 Shouldn’t you get access to all of the content Netflix provides if you are paying a monthly subscription?
 Well, Netflix does not think so.

 Of course, as with other types of restrictions service providers place on the internet, there are also ways people try to circumvent them.
 VPNs and proxies are the go-to solutions when accessing something unavailable or blocked in your country.
 This stands true for Netflix and other streaming services as well.

 Before 2016, you could access Netflix from any VPN service provider.
 However, this is something that the online streaming giant has decided to put a stop to.
 Since then, a battle has been raging between VPN developers and streaming companies.

 Perhaps it was inevitable, but many VPN users were surprised that the platform had developed efficient ways to detect and neutralise VPNs.
 So how do these techniques work, and do they mean that you can’t use Netflix with VPN clients anymore?